dharmamitra/dharmamitra-emacs/README.md

 ### Translation Settings

 By default, translations are included in the analysis output.
-To disable translations, add this to your `.emacs`:
+To disable translations (which makes the system significantly faster), add this to your `.emacs`:

 ```elisp
 (setq dharmamitra-text-include-translation nil)